Geothermal Energy

 NYSERDA's website has more information on geothermal heat pumps for all types of buildings, including residential and commercial.

-The Department of Energy's website also has information on Geothermal Heat Pumps for residential homes and Choosing and Installing Geothermal Heat Pumps.
+The Department of Energy's website also has information on Geothermal Heat Pumps for residential homes.

 ENERGY STAR geothermal heat pumps are over 45% more energy efficient than conventional options.
 A federal tax credit is available to homeowners who install an ENERGY STAR geothermal heat pump.